Steam-Chat-Bot/node-steam-chat-bot/README.md

 ### Testing Policy : [![forthebadge](http://forthebadge.com/images/badges/fuck-it-ship-it.svg)](http://forthebadge.com)

 In other words, I don't do a whole lot of testing.
 I do my best not to break things, but *stuff happens*.
-If you [found](https://github.com/Efreak/node-steam-chat-bot/issues/new) or [fixed](https://github.com/Efreak/node-steam-chat-bot/compare/) a bug, you know what to do...
+If you [found](https://github.com/Efreak/node-steam-chat-bot/issues/new) or [fixed](https://github.com/Efreak/node-steam-chat-bot/compare/) a bug, you know what to do.

+Note: Please read the wiki page called "Contributing" before creating a pull request.
+Any request that goes against this guide will not be accepted and we will ask you to redo it.